What are some fruits that start with the letter ‘e’? There are some really great fruits beginning with E, and the first might be a surprise to most!

 - The elderberry flowers can be eaten raw or put into teas.

 Here’s a recipe for Homemade Elderberry Syrup.
 Should you happen to have some elderberries to use.

-The Evergreen Huckleberry fruit is usually eaten by themselves, are made into jam or cooked with.
+The Evergreen Huckleberry fruit is usually eaten by itself, made into jam, or cooked with.

 Evergreen Huckleberry Benefits

 - Both the Evergreen Huckleberry fruit and leaves are high in Vitamin A, B and C

 - The leaves lower blood sugar levels.
 Huckleberry leaf tea may be good for diabetes as it decreases blood sugar levels.

 - The leaves contain quinic acid which helps inhibit uric acid formation and is good for gout